brodieG/fansi/DEVNOTES.md

 The other thing we can do is accept an "state.initial" input, and output a "state.end".
 This way we can merge with any other SGR strings.

+### Normalize

+Biggest issue is dealing with the concept of closing tags, which we're really not set up to deal with.
+However, we can have a pre-state, and a post-state, and we can figure out what transformations need to be applied to go from one to the other.

+So maybe we can't get fully away from mapping all the open and close styles in some way.

+If pre had color, but post does not, close color.
+If pre had x, but post does not, issue closing tag.

+Generate a list of the styles that pre had but post doesn't, and only those.
+Then, generate a `close_active_sgr` on that style.

 ## Overflow